Satisha10/APwotw_release/README.md

 ## Current issues

+- Probably a lot of crashes.
+- Multiworld generation fails if there are other games.
 - The game sometimes does not launch at all, for currently unknown reasons.
 - The game need to be hosted on the archipelago website, local host does not work for now.
-- Probably a lot of crashes.
 - Seed generation fails often, especially in Moki difficulty.
 - The last item that you collected can be duplicated when you respawn.
 - No Rain does not work.
 - Hammer, Shuriken are not usable.
+- Clean water instead gives the escape location.
 - Some locations are automatically given when they are excluded, they should not be in the pool instead.